 Two weeks before the end of July I opened the newspaper and found a call to submit for a writing competition in French… so I said to myself, why not, because nothing is better than a writing challenge that can help me test my capacity of finishing a piece of work in time.
 And I was able to finish writing the story to send it one day before the date of closing.
-My story is not grammatically perfect, for I did not have enough time to edit the story well, but I personally love what I wrote, I love the style and tonality in which I’ve written the story, I like that I was able to submit my work in time, I am proud of myself to have been able to channel the spirit of this ocean, marvelled by what she had to say.
+My story is not grammatically perfect, for I didn’t have enough time to re-edit it, but I personally love what I wrote, I love the style and tonality in which I’ve written the story, I like that I was able to submit my work in time, I am proud of myself to have been able to channel the spirit of this ocean, marvelled by what she had to say.

 I am realistic… I know that I won’t get the first prize, the money that could have helped me publish my first book, the consecration that would have tripled my determination to write more, simply because there are far more better writers than me that’ll take part in this inter-oceanic writing competition.
-Nevertheless, I think what’s more important here is that I’ve tried my best to circulate this story, and that I’ve dared to participate in such a prestigious competition.
+Nevertheless, I’m proud of myself to have dared to participate in such a prestigious contest.

-I love that this writing challenge has made me come to the realisation that I need to much more organise myself, and as well as finding the best formula that will help me balance both my stay@home and writing activities.
-Have to say that as to finish the manuscript, I have neglected some of my main house chores, and in the end, I found myself with a pile of clothes to iron.
+Through this writing challenge I realised that I need to better organise myself, and find the best formula that will help me balance my everyday chores and writing.
+Have to say that so as to be able to finish the manuscript I have neglected some of my main house chores, and in the end, I found myself with a pile of clothes to iron.

-Also, it came to my mind that perhaps I am too much into this—for I have not even made a cent from all of these efforts I made.
-Perhaps I am pushing myself way too much, and need to take some step back from the online world, to start thinking seriously about another method of promoting myself.
+Also, it came to my mind that perhaps I am too much into this — for I still haven’t made a single cent from all of these efforts I made.
+Perhaps I am pushing myself way too much, and that I need to take some step back from the online world so as to start thinking seriously about another method of promoting myself.
 But then again, it would be as if I have made all of these efforts for nothing.
 Moreover, I need to finish writing my book so that I can move on to other things.

-I’ve learned to use Google Doc—which I find quite simple to work with, though not as professional as word (correction of sentences—which is good for non-English speakers), but heyy!
-Its gratos, its free, c’est gratuit (well, apart the fact that I pay for my internet and bought my smartphone and PC), so for me it’s fine to swim into these waters (perhaps when the internet infrastructure of where I live will get better, all of the issues I face will be over).
-Now, I can’t wait to continue the edit of my current book (which I have completely neglected for the competition).
+I’ve learned to use Google Doc — which I find quite simple to work with, though not as professional as word (correction of sentences—which is good for non-English speakers), but heyy! it’s gratos, it’s free, c’est gratuit (well, apart the fact that I pay for my internet and bought my smartphone and PC), so for me it’s fine to swim into these waters (perhaps when the internet infrastructure of where I live will get better, all of the issues I face will be over).
+Now, I can’t wait to continue with the editing of my current book (which I have completely neglected for the competition).

 And lastly, I am seriously thinking about integrating into my writings some of the rules of punctuation I’ve learnt in French.
 My process of writing incurs my own intonation, and as for that to be effective, the use of punctuation is very important for me.
 I don’t know if everybody read books or poetry same as I do, but I tend to write as if I was reading a book, thus, the importance of the good use of punctuation for me.